The teaching kitchen and garden

 - Under development

-We are currently working to turn the rather unloved former parking area at the front of the school hall into another wildlife area with wildflower meadow, shrubs and log piles.
-We have also begun to help Orford Shrimps with their growing area, giving children the opportunity to pass on their skills and knowledge.
-We have just been given three wormeries and are looking forward to getting those up and running to produce natural fertilizer.
+We recently started work to turn the rather unloved former parking area at the front of the school hall into another wildlife area with wildflower meadow, shrubs and log piles and we start using it in earnest this term as our Forest School .
+We also helped the pre-school with their growing area, giving children the opportunity to pass on their skills and knowledge.
+We have been given three wormeries which we use to produce natural fertilizer, and use all waste vegetation to produce compost.

 The programme at Orford has been evaluated by Sheffield University.
 The children at Orford were compared against a control school of similar demographics in Suffolk, and the evaluation showed that the programme had a substantial main effect on the pupil’s liking of cooking, helping with cooking at home, and taste description.
 There was also good evidence of the programme's effect on pupils’ willingness to try new foods.
 The impact beyond the school gates was also revealed, and the take-home effects were evident, including children helping more with cooking at home, introducing their parents to new foods, and enthusing and engaging parents to cook.